 - Post-9/11 GI Bills: special benefits available to some veterans who went on active duty after the 9/11 terrorist attack.

-Dental Care News February 2016: The government site about benefits has issued an update regarding dental care for veterans.
+Dental Benefits: The government site about benefits has issued an update regarding dental care for veterans.
 Eligible vets are now entitled to outpatient dental treatment which covers a wide range of procedures including preventive care.
 You are encouraged to be enrolled in the VA's health care system (or to have qualified for an exemption).
 They have defined several different “classes” of care eligibility with some classes having more limitations than others.
 In general in order to be eligible for any dental care you must have been discharged under honorable conditions (though VA regional offices have the ability to modify that in some cases).
 To apply for dental care benefits you can go to any VA Medical Center or Clinic.
 Or you can apply online at 1010ez,med.va.gov.

 Back to Veterans Grants: